 The higher you hike, the better the view.
 Big Sur offers views of the Sequoia and redwood forests, three deserts, the Pacific coastline, strawberry fields, crystal lakes, snowcapped mountains, and even the city lights.
 This region is nestled in the central coast area of California, between the San Simeon and Carmel Highlands.

 We couldn’t pick just one trail to review, so we have covered our favorite top 8 for you to consider.
-Select the one that sounds the most appealing to you, or, if you’re lucky enough to be blessed with plenty of time, consider sampling them all.

 Big Sur Hiking – Limekiln Trail